British involvement in the Iraq War: Background

-Operation Telic was one of the largest deployments of British forces since World War II.
+Operation Telic was the largest deployment of British forces since World War II.
 It was only approached in size by the 1991 Operation Granby deployment for the Gulf War and the 1956 Operation Musketeer Suez Crisis deployment.
 It was considerably larger than the 1982 Operation Corporate in the Falklands War, which saw around 30,000 personnel deployed and the Korean War, which saw fewer than 20,000 personnel deployed.

-Some 9,500 of the British servicemen and women who deployed on Operation Telic for the invasion and its aftermath were reservists, from the Territorial Army and from the Royal Auxiliary Air Force Regiment.
+Some 9,500 of the British servicemen and women who deployed on Operation Telic for the invasion and its aftermath were reservists, from the Territorial Army, Royal Naval Reserve and from the Royal Auxiliary Air Force Regiment.

 Notice that additional British forces were deploying to the region (large numbers of RAF personnel were already deployed in Kuwait, Turkey and elsewhere in the region on Operations Northern Watch and Southern Watch) was given in three separate Commons statements by Geoff Hoon Secretary of State for Defence.
-On 7 January, the deployment of naval forces and Royal Marines was announced.
-20 January saw the land forces deployment announced and 6 February the air forces.
+On 7 January, the deployment of Royal Navy and Royal Marines was announced.
+20 January saw the land forces deployment announced and 6 February the Royal Air Force.
 They were ready in time for hostilities to start on 19 March.
 When compared with the deployment of forces prior to the Gulf War things proceeded a great deal faster, with the slowest deploying elements taking 10 weeks to get from base to combat readiness in the theatre.

 The deployment used 64 British and foreign flagged merchant vessels.

 Telic means a purposeful or defined action (from Greek τέλος, telos).
 Unlike the United States who called their equivalent military deployment Operation Iraqi Freedom, the Ministry of Defence uses a computer to generate its names so that they carry no overtly political connotations.
 The meaning was initially unknown but as initial planning took place over the Christmas 2002 period, the term became jokingly known amongst personnel as a backronym for Tell Everyone Leave Is Cancelled.